 Notification to Importers

-This notice serves as a final reminder to importers of their responsibility, under 19 CFR 351.402(f)(2), to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
+This notice serves as the only reminder to importers of their responsibility, under 19 CFR 351.402(f)(2), to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
 Failure to comply with this requirement could result in the Secretary's presumption that reimbursement of antidumping duties occurred and the subsequent assessment of double antidumping duties.

 Notification Regarding Administrative Protective Order

-This notice serves as the only reminder to parties subject to administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
+This notice serves as the only reminder to parties subject to Start Printed Page 43262administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
 Timely written notification of return/destruction of APO materials or conversion to judicial protective order is hereby requested.
 Failure to comply with the regulations and the terms of an APO is a sanctionable violation.

 This notice is published in accordance with section 777(i)(1) of the Act, and 19 CFR 351.213(d)(4).Start Signature

 Deputy Assistant Secretary for Antidumping and Countervailing Duty Operations.